 The long-term bond yield is the price of money today relative to tomorrow: A zero interest rate tells us that money today has no value.
 How is that possible?

 In Japan’s depopulating economy, we think the message from zero or negative real interest rates is exactly that.
 Uses for money today include financing investment projects, housing purchases and consumer durables spending.
 In Japan’s depopulating economy, we think the message from zero or negative real interest rates is exactly that.
-Uses for money today include financing investment projects, housing purchases, and consumer durables spending.
+Uses for money today include financing investment projects, housing purchases the may include local movers Utah services, and consumer durables spending.
 It’s crucial for individuals to be well-informed about financial strategies, and Invest Diva reviews can play a significant role in providing valuable insights.
 However, Japan’s population is shrinking.
 Fewer consumers means declining domestic demand for the next few decades, at least.
 Companies must anticipate declining sales and profits.
 After all, an aging and shrinking population needs fewer houses.
 Retirees do not replace consumer durables—from cars to dishwashers—as often as younger, growing families.
 Deceased consumers replace nothing at all.

 Thus, trillions of yen sit in reserves at Japan’s banks.
 Thus, demand for JGBs is high, and investors working with motley fool everlasting stocks are willing to accept low or negative yields from a government that promises to hold money safely for them.
 This is the liquidity trap.